Vidvox/VVOSCQueryProtocol/README.md

 **Documentation:**

 The API for VVOSCQueryProtocol.framework is minimal, and the header files are clean and have a high signal to noise ratio- there are only two main classes (client & server!), and VVOSCQueryProtocol.h does a good job of introducing them and giving you a quick overview.
-Fancier documentation is coming soon...
+The generated doxygen documentation is [available here](https://www.vidvox.net/rays_oddsnends/VVOSCQueryProtocol_Doxygen/html/index.html).